businessmanagement101/businessmanagement101.github.io/docs/foundations/ideology.md

 ### Aligning Interests Through Contracts

-[cite_start]According to agency theory, the central challenge of management is to create the most **efficient contract** to govern the principal-agent relationship, one that minimizes both the agent's opportunistic behavior and the cost of monitoring that behavior[cite: 967].
+According to agency theory, the central challenge of management is to create the most **efficient contract** to govern the principal-agent relationship, one that minimizes both the agent's opportunistic behavior and the cost of monitoring that behavior.
 This is achieved through two main types of contracts:

-1.  **Behavior-Based Contracts:** These reward the agent based on their actions or behaviors (e.g., a salary). [cite_start]This approach is efficient when the agent's work is straightforward, programmable, or easily observed by the principal[cite: 1071, 1075].
+1.  **Behavior-Based Contracts:** These reward the agent based on their actions or behaviors (e.g., a salary).
+This approach is efficient when the agent's work is straightforward, programmable, or easily observed by the principal.
 For example, a cashier's work is easily monitored, making an hourly wage (a behavior-based contract) effective.
-2.  [cite_start]**Outcome-Based Contracts:** These reward the agent based on the results they achieve (e.g., commissions, stock options, bonuses)[cite: 1042]. [cite_start]This is the preferred solution to the agency problem when the agent's behavior is difficult to observe[cite: 1042]. [cite_start]By tying the agent's reward to the same outcome the principal desires, the contract creates a powerful **coalignment of interests**[cite: 995].
+2.  **Outcome-Based Contracts:** These reward the agent based on the results they achieve (e.g., commissions, stock options, bonuses).
+This is the preferred solution to the agency problem when the agent's behavior is difficult to observe.
+By tying the agent's reward to the same outcome the principal desires, the contract creates a powerful **coalignment of interests**.
 The agent is motivated to act in the principal's best interest because it is now also their own best financial interest.
 Elon Musk's pay plan is an extreme but clear example of an outcome-based contract.

 ### Shareholder Primacy in Practice